shaofengzeng/SuperPoint-Pytorch/README.md

         python export_descriptors.py #(about 5 hours)
         python compute_desc_eval.py
         ```
-    **AGAIN: you have to edit _.yaml_ files to run corresponding tasks,
+    **AGAIN: You have to edit _.yaml_ files to run corresponding tasks,
      especially for the _path_ or _dir_ items**
     ```
     model